 With this technology, you’ll be able to segment your lead database and coordinate your tasks in a way that will bring you sales success and fewer sales objections.

 We often mention the “reach the right prospects at the right moment” thing, and predictive lead scoring is all about that.
-After all, B2B marketing doesn’t mean creeping into your prospects’ life at their most vulnerable period.
+After all, B2B lead generation marketing doesn’t mean creeping into your prospects’ life at their most vulnerable period.
 It means approaching your target audience with a truly relevant offer.

 We hope that this post gave you some perspective on predictive lead scoring and its influence on your appointment setting.
 If you’re curious about further improving your lead generation, you can learn some more information about lead qualification and the best lead generation services for various B2B niches.